irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgUpdateRequestContext"></a>

 ### MsgUpdateRequestContext
-MsgUpdateRequestContext defines an SDK message to update a service request context.
+MsgUpdateRequestContext defines an SDK message to update a service request context

 | Field | Type | Label | Description |